 Instructions

-- Preheat the oven to 180°C / 160°C fan / 350°F / Gas mark 4.
+- Preheat the oven to 180°C (160°C Fan) / 350°F / Gas Mark 4.

 - Grease the baking tin with margarine and line with baking paper.

-- Add all the cake ingredients - plain flour, sugar, baking powder, bicarbonate of soda, spices, salt, raisins, walnuts, applesauce, margarine, milk, and vanilla - to a mixing bowl.280 grams plain flour, 1 ½ teaspoon baking powder, 1 teaspoon bicarbonate of soda, 225 grams granulated sugar, 300 grams smooth applesauce or apple puree, 142 grams margarine or butter, 2 tablespoons milk, 45 grams walnuts, 45 grams raisins, 1 teaspoon ginger powder, 1 teaspoon cinnamon powder, 1 teaspoon mixed spice powder, ¼ teaspoon ground cloves, 1 teaspoon ground nutmeg, ½ teaspoon salt
+- Add all the cake ingredients - plain flour, sugar, baking powder, bicarbonate of soda, spices, salt, raisins, walnuts, applesauce, margarine, milk, and vanilla - to a mixing bowl.280 grams plain flour, 1 ½ teaspoon baking powder, 1 teaspoon bicarbonate of soda, 225 grams granulated sugar, 300 grams smooth applesauce or apple puree, 142 grams margarine, 2 tablespoons milk, 45 grams walnuts, 45 grams raisins, 1 teaspoon ginger powder, 1 teaspoon cinnamon powder, 1 teaspoon mixed spice powder, ¼ teaspoon ground cloves, 1 teaspoon ground nutmeg, ½ teaspoon salt

 - Stir everything together until thoroughly mixed.